wp-plugins/highlight-search-terms/readme.txt

 **Q: I have no idea what to put in my stylesheet.
 Can you give me some examples?**

 **A:** Sure!
-See tab "Other Notes" for some examples to get you started.
+See tab [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) for instructions and some examples to get you started.

 == Screenshots ==